siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 Continuity gives local accounting.
 We now explore what it implies for the shape of energy reorganization as a complete process.

-$\mathbf{S}$ handles a directional accounting of how energy is transported.
-Even taken as a whole, it does not yet reveal the structure of that transport, as the next chapters will show.
+Although $\mathbf{S}$ handles a directional accounting of how energy is transported, even taken as a whole it still fails to reveal the structure of that transport.
+The next chapters develop that structure.

 We next consider the transport of energy across empty space.